mychewcents/tpcc-benchmarks/cockroachdb/README.md

    - This script will create all the executable required to perform all the experiments.

-6. Update the `configs/prod/setup_5.json` OR `configs/prod/setup_4.json` file to provide the IP addresses of the nodes and their related port numbers.
+6. Update the `configs/prod/setup.json` file to provide the IP addresses of the nodes and their related port numbers.
 A sample coonfiguration file looks like below:

    ```json
    {